reitermarkus/web-services/ReadMe.md

 | `admin@admin.com`   | `admin`  | `passwd` |
 | `email@email.com`   | `user1`  | `passwd` |
 | `email2@email2.com` | `user2`  | `passwd` |

+**Admins** can access the backend by using the top-right menu, where you can edit all stored locations.